 Sonesta Posada del Inca, Sacred Valley / Days 3-4 / First Class

 Located in the middle of the Sacred Valley, this former monastery maintains its traditional colonial style surrounded by beautiful gardens.
-Hotel features include a restaurant, laundry service, and Internet access.
-Guest rooms have private bath (hair dryer upon request), in-room safe, TV, and phone.
+Hotel features include a restaurant, laundry service, and internet access.
+Guest rooms have private bath with hair dryer, in-room safe, TV, and phone.

 Inkaterra Machu Picchu, Machu Picchu / Day 5 / Superior First Class

 Tropical gardens laced with lush plantings, stone paths, and small water features surround this 83-room, Andean-style hotel.
-Hotel amenities include a restaurant, café, and bar; spa; Internet access; laundry and dry cleaning services; and gift shop.
+Hotel amenities include a restaurant, café, and bar; spa; outdoor pool and hot tub, internet access; laundry and dry cleaning services; and gift shop.
 Individually decorated guest rooms feature wood furniture designed and handmade by local artisans, as well as private bath with hair dryer, mini-bar, TV, and phone.

 Palacio del Inka, a Luxury Collection Hotel (formerly Hotel Libertador Cuzco), Cuzco / Days 6-7 / Superior First Class